Celebrating, Thanking, and Praising Our Lord God

 We need this exact same understanding and level of honor towards our Lord in the body of Christ this day.

 But unfortunately this is not the case.
-The priesthood has been covered over and forsaken even as Christ Himself has been left behind by people who have other interests instead.
+For our priesthood has been covered over and forsaken even as Christ Himself has been left behind by people who express other interests instead.

-Our God deserves to be surrounded by true children who truly know and love Him with all of our heart, soul, mind and strength.
+Our God deserves to be surrounded by His children who truly know and love Him with all of our hearts, souls, minds and strength.

-Let us stand in the gap, minister as priests in His presence, and pray that the body of Christ will throw off the shackles of this world, repent, and become in practice, in spirit and in truth “A chosen race, a royal priesthood, a holy nation, a people for God’s Own possession” (1 Peter 2:9).
+Let us stand in the gap in this day, ministering as priests in His presence, and let us pray that the entire body of Christ will throw off the shackles of this world, repent, and become in practice, in spirit and in truth “A chosen race, a royal priesthood, a holy nation, a people for God’s Own possession” (1 Peter 2:9).

 David loved ministering to the Lord and so, when he appointed Levites to minister before the ark of the Lord, he was blessing them by giving them something that had become a first love in his own life.

-May ministering to our Lord become and remain a first love practice for our own lives, and for all true Christians, for the rest of our lives, for this day and throughout all eternity.
+May ministering to our Lord become and remain a first love practice in our own lives, and for all true Christians, for the rest of our lives, for this day, and throughout all eternity.
 Hallelujah!